Types of certificates

 If your system is old and it does not have the DigiCert Trusted Root G4 CA certificate installed, it will not be able to verify the identity of the cloud RADIUS server, which will generate warnings, and in some systems it can even prevent you from using Portnox Cloud.

-You can download the DigiCert Trusted Root G4 certificate here: Settings > Services > CLEAR RADIUS SERVICE > Europe and Asia or United States and North America > Download root certificate, or directly from our documentation server.
+You can download the DigiCert Trusted Root G4 certificate here: Settings > Services > CLEAR RADIUS SERVICE > Europe and Asia or United States and North America > Download root certificate, or directly from our documentation server, or directly from DigiCert.

 The cloud RADIUS certificate